Baroque vs Renaissance Architecture: A Quick Comparison

 Renaissance Architecture: Used natural light to enhance clarity and order within spaces, with clearly defined boundaries and an emphasis on geometric forms.

 Baroque Architecture: Dramatically employed light and shadow (chiaroscuro) to create visual contrasts, adding to the sense of movement and depth.
-Spaces were often complex and fluid, with designs that emphasized a continuous flow between rooms and central features like domes that directed the viewer’s gaze upward.
+Designers created fluid, complex spaces with flowing rooms and domes that drew the eye upward.

 Conclusion